Zeryoshka/delivery-service/README.md

 ## Logging
 We create logging to delivery-service.
 By default service writes logs to stdout, but if you set LOG_FILE variable, you can write logs to files.
 If you want to decrease verbosity, you can set LOG_LEVEL variable to WARN or ERROR (By default LOG_LEVEL=INFO).

+## limiting RPS
+System can limit RPS.
+If you set limit rps, users will not use rout more then `MAX_RPS` per second (for all routes).
+System limiting rps thread-safe, based on `asyncio.lock`.